 - Failed to disclose material facts to the client,

 Unconscionability extends to flat fees, retainers, and contingent fees.
 [Rule 5.1]

 Violating the Rules of Professional Conduct can have serious professional consequences.
 All attorneys must become familiar with all new ethical requirements before the rules become effective on November 1, 2018.

-About the Author: Sherwin Arazani is a civil litigation and personal injury attorney at Citywide Law Group, a Los Angeles, CA based law firm.
-In this post, he covers the latest updates to the California Rules of Professional Conduct for attorneys.
-For more information, visit citywidelaw.com.
+About the Author: Nick Movagar is a Los Angeles personal injury lawyer with decades of experience fighting for accident victims in Southern California.
+In this article, he discusses the latest updates to the California Rules of Professional Conduct for attorneys.
+For more information about personal injury law, visit https://mylawcompany.com.